techie-joe/core-dev/README.md

 ## Previewing the template locally

-If you'd like to preview the template locally:
+To run the template locally:

 1. Clone down the template's repository (`git clone https://github.com/techie-joe/dove`).
 2. `cd` into the template's directory.